Podman vs Docker for Self-Hosting: I Measured the Difference

 Podman takes a different approach.
 There is no daemon.
 When you run podman run, Podman forks a new process straight from your shell and sets up the container with the OCI runtime.
 That runtime is crun by default on most distros, with runc as an option.
 The container process then becomes a direct child of your session.
 No middleman.

 This design choice has a few practical effects.
 If Docker’s daemon crashes or you upgrade Docker Engine, every running container goes down with it.
 With Podman, each container is its own process tree, so one container crashing has no effect on the others.
-Docker’s daemon also sits in memory even when no containers run, usually using 30-50 MB of RAM.
+Docker’s daemon also sits in memory whether or not containers run: 144 MB of RSS for dockerd plus containerd on my box, with zero containers.
 Podman uses nothing when containers are idle, since there is no background process to keep around.
+On a 2 GB VPS running a handful of services, that difference is not academic.

-.
-It lets you write declarative .container unit files that systemd manages on its own.
+, built in since Podman 4.4.
+You write a declarative .container unit file, and systemd manages the service on its own.
 Here is a practical example for a Caddy reverse proxy:

 # ~/.config/containers/systemd/caddy.container